lanl-aea/waves/docs/tutorial_07_one_at_a_time.rst

 Build Targets
 *************

-5. Build the new targets
+7. Build the new targets.

 .. code-block:: bash